 These soft and chewy Gingerbread Bars couldn’t be easier to make!
 They are deliciously spicy with just the right amount of cream cheese frosting!
 They feed a crowd, so they’re perfect for holiday parties and cookie trays.

-These bars have a gingerbread cookie base that’s soft and chewy.
+These bars have a soft, chewy gingerbread cookie base.
 Basically, they’re a gingerbread brownie covered in luscious cream cheese frosting.

 To say I’m obsessed with all things gingerbread would be a huge understatement!
-Including this Gingerbread Bars recipe, I currently have nine gingerbread recipes between my two websites.
+Including this Gingerbread Bars recipe, I currently have nine gingerbread recipes.

 GINGERBREAD RECIPES: